 Size & Lifespan

 This fish grows quite large in size.
 8 to 12 inches is their max size.
 The purchase size is about 1.5” to 2.5”.
 They live up to 10 years in general.
-If kept with a good diet, high maintenance for a healthy life, they will live up to 15 years.
+If kept with a good diet and high maintenance for a healthy life, they will live up to 15 years.

 Red Frontosa Cichlid